Melon Farmers Original Version

 Russian film distributors cut gay scene from the Colin Firth movie Supernova

-Link Here 12th March 2021
+Link Here12th March 2021

-supernova 2020 poster Supernova is a 2020 UK gay drama by Harry Macqueen.
+Supernova is a 2020 UK gay drama by Harry Macqueen.

 Starring Stanley Tucci and Colin Firth and Pippa Haywood.
 IMDb